mk-fg/python-onedrive/doc/api.md

     * resolve\_path(path, root\_id='me/skydrive', objects=False)

-        Return id (or metadata) of an object, specified by chain (iterable or fs-style path string) of "name" attributes of it's ancestors, or raises DoesNotExists error.
+        Return id (or metadata) of an object, specified by chain (iterable or fs-style path string) of "name" attributes of its ancestors, or raises DoesNotExists error.

-        Requires a lot of calls to resolve each name in path, so use with care.

-        root_id parameter allows to specify path relative to some folder_id (default: me/skydrive).
+        Requires many calls to resolve each name in path, so use with care. root_id parameter allows to specify path relative to some folder_id (default: me/skydrive).